SloneBone/LiveProject_CodeSummary_Python/README.md

 <h1>Python Live Project</h1>

 <h2>Introduction</h2>
-This is a summary of a project I completed on  a two week sprint(1/11/21 - 1/25/21) working with Python and the powerful Django Framework.
+This is a summary of a project I completed on  a two week sprint(1/11/21 - 1/25/21) working with Python and the Django Framework.
 I was tasked with building a interactive website for managing one's collection of things related to various hobbies, as well as API and Data Scraped content for those hobbies.
 I decided to use sports as my hobby of interest-- more specifically the NBA.
+I built my web application--so dubbed the "SportsApp", using the programming language Python and the powerful Django Framework along with some pip package installations to ensure that all team members' virtual environments were in sync.
+The SportsApp gives a user the ability to add/view/edit/delete saved NBA games to the WatchList Archive, create a favorite player profile, and even view current NBA Eastern and Conference Standings(via web scraping).
+Although ideally I would have liked to implement an Email API to send game time reminders to users, I am proud of what I was able to accomplish with my first real project!
+With out further ado lets jump into it!

 <h2>CRUD Functionality</h2>